 I enjoy the unspoiled landscapes, the contrast in light at different times, in different weather.
 I will often stop on the side of the road, just to capture the brief moment when the light is just perfect, and as I am a dreadful photographer, I interpret what I see in paint.

 I also can’t resist the beauty of colorful towns and fishing boats, I have long running series on these and I keep revisiting the subjects.
-I work mainly with oil paints in a style you could say inspired by the impressionists.
-Bold colors and contrasts, full texture and perspective are what defines my paintings.
-I enjoy above all the process of sculpting with the rich paint, freely yet methodically making the colors meet or mix on the canvas.
+I work mainly with oil paints in a style that is intuitive and expressive.
+Bold colours and contrasts, full texture and perspective are what define my paintings.
+I enjoy above all the process of sculpting with the rich paint, freely yet methodically making the colours meet or mix on the canvas.

-My creative processMy work often starts with several pictures, just from the side of the road or from a lovely town that spoke to me whilst I visited.
+My creative processMy work often starts with several pictures and sketches, just from the side of the road or from a lovely town that spoke to me whilst I visited.
 I might use a main picture to help construct my composition, but will use several others, maybe completely unrelated to create a color palette.

 I like to make mini oil sketches to make some final decisions, but in reality, I have to let things happen on the canvas.
-After priming my canvas with a bright color wash (because it makes me happy, but also because I believe it gives more depth), I work with a “wet on wet” technic, mainly with palette knives.
+After priming my canvas with a bright color wash (because it makes me happy, but also because I believe it gives more depth and enriches the painting), I work with a “wet on wet” technique with palette knives.
 Some planning is needed before hand, but I won’t pretend I remain in control the whole way through, I work intuitively and with music in the background, I like to follow the rhythm and move the knife freely.